farshidrezaei/go-crud/Readme.md

 ### Step 1:

-Prepare and Import MySQL driver into your project Using Git Bash first install driver for Go's MySQL database package.
+Prepare and Import MySQL driver into your project Using Terminal first install driver for Go's MySQL database package.
 Run below command and install MySQL driver's

 ```shell